-Using the HP Recovery partition
+Using the HP Recovery partition (select models only)

-The HP Recovery partition (select models only) allows you to perform a minimized image recovery without the need for recovery discs or a recovery USB flash drive.
+The HP Recovery partition (select models only) allows you to perform a system recovery or minimized image recovery without the need for recovery discs or a recovery USB flash drive.
 This type of recovery can only be used if the hard drive is still working.